Whispering Corridors: Production

 With the rise of Korean film industry, a demand for commercially oriented films was made.
 Horror films were generally absent from South Korea throughout the 1980s and due to the genres low production costs, it led to independent companies such as Cine 2000 to work in the genre.
 Whispering Corridors cost US$600,000 to make and was completed with only 28 set-ups.

 Release

-Whispering Corridors was released on May 30, 1998 in South Korea.
-It was a surprise hit in South Korea, where it ranked third in the highest grossing domestically produced films of the year.
+Whispering Corridors was released on May 30, 1998, in South Korea.
+It was a surprise hit and commercial success in South Korea, where it ranked third in the highest grossing domestically produced films of the year.
 The film was only beaten by A Promise and The Letter.
 The film was followed by five sequels: Memento Mori (1999), Wishing Stairs (2003), Voice (2005), A Blood Pledge (2009) and The Humming (2021).

 In October 2015, it was announced that a Chinese-language remake of Whispering Corridors was in development and to be directed by Zhen Qin.
-Production is set to be handled by Beijing-based Beautiful Creative Force Culture Media, October Pictures’ Seoul branch, and the original franchise's production house Cine2000.
+Production is set to be handled by Beijing-based Beautiful Creative Force Culture Media, October Pictures' Seoul branch, and the original franchise's production house Cine2000.
 The film was set for a 2016 release.

 In 2020, Peter Bradshaw of The Guardian ranked Whispering Corridors number 10 in a list of classics of modern South Korean cinema.